Emerald Ash Borer FAQ

 What are the symptoms of EAB?

-All species of Minnesota’s 900 million ash trees are vulnerable to attack, including: green (F. pennsylvanica), black (F. nigra), and white ash (F. americana).
-Mountain ash (Sorbus. spp.) is not a true ash and is not attacked.
 Emerald ash borer attacks ash of different sizes from as small as one inch diameter to large mature trees.
-They commonly attack stressed and unhealthy trees first, similar to the native bronze birch borer and twolined chestnut borer.
-However, unlike these insects, EABs will also successfully attack vigorously growing trees.
-Once an ash is infested by EABs, it will be killed.
+They commonly attack stressed and unhealthy trees first, similar to the native bronze birch borer and two-lined chestnut borer.
+However, unlike these insects, EAB will also successfully attack vigorously growing trees.

-What can I do to protect my valuable ash trees?
+What can I do to protect my ash trees?

 Who can perform the pesticide treatment?

-Only someone with a Minnesota commercial pesticide applicator license may apply pesticide for hire.
+While some pesticides are available for retail sale, others may only be purchased and applied by a state-licensed commercial pesticide applicator.
 The Minnesota Department of Agriculture (MDA) recommends that property owners ask to see an applicator's identification card and verify that the license is current and includes turf and ornamental licensure before allowing any application work on their property.
-Property owners may also contact the MDA at 651-201-6615 to verify proper licensing.
+Property owners may also contact the MDA at (651) 201-6615 to verify proper licensing.
+You can also check the

 How much does the pesticide treatment cost?